FarmBot-Docs/farmbot-express/v1.0/Extras/bom/fasteners-and-hardware.md

 ![Wood Screws](_images/wood_screws.jpg)

 # Dowel Pins

-These pins are used to help align the gantry main beams on XL and MAX devices.
+These pins were used to help align the gantry main beams on XL and MAX devices during assembly.

+{%
+include callout.html
+type="info"
+title="No longer recommended"
+content="Due to manufacturing tolerances with the aluminum extrusions, we no longer recommend using these components in the assembly.
+Use a flat surface, such as a table, to help align the gantry main beams instead."
+%}

 |                              |                              |
 |------------------------------|------------------------------|